 Eating artichokes takes time!
 Once the artichoke leaf meat has been eaten, you may also eat the heart of the artichoke and the stem.

-You’ll notice a semi-sweet flavor remaining in your mouth for upto an hour.
-This is the residual effect of the cinarin.
+You’ll notice a semi-sweet flavor remaining in your mouth for up to an hour.
+This is the residual effect of the cynarin.
 Pay attention to your liver/gall bladder region (upper right quadrant).
 Most people report feeling a warming sensation, or stimulation in the gall bladder region within 1-2 hours of consuming an artichoke.
-This is due to the stimulation of liver activity and bile induced by this medicinal food.

 1 Comment